HackIllinois/api-2018/SETUP.md

 ## Environment

 A development environment is available as a Vagrant box.
-To use it, you must have Vagrant, Virtualbox, and Rsync installed.
-If you are in a \*nix-like environment you probably have Rsync installed already.
+To use it, you must have Vagrant, Virtualbox, and rsync installed.
+If you are in a \*nix-like environment you probably have rsync installed already.
+Windows 10+ users should use the Windows Linux Subsystem.
 Then, from the project directory, run `vagrant up`.

 By default, the box forwards ports 8080 and 3306 for the application and database, respectively.
 If you would like to change these defaults, set `VAGRANT_APP_PORT` and/or `VAGRANT_DB_PORT` as environment variables prior to running `vagrant up` (e.g. `VAGRANT_DB_PORT=3305 vagrant up`).